jaredlyon/SpoonerInv/README.md

 ## Database Design

 The `db/` folder generates a custom MySQL database within a MySQL 8 container - this database is then populated using seed data also found in the `db/` folder.
-It's design follows this relational diagram:
+Its design follows this relational diagram:
 <img width="1193" alt="Screen Shot 2023-04-17 at 8 25 24 PM" src="https://user-images.githubusercontent.com/29807461/232638201-9c0df65e-2b19-4968-a3d3-36dc70a1d94f.png">